3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 `<th>...</th>`    -> defines a cell within that row `<tbody>...</tbody>`  -> the body of the table

-REMEMBER: Don't use tables to define the layout of a page!
+> REMEMBER: Don't use tables to define the layout of a page!
+This is a very old and dated technique that results in a poor overall design that is not easily styled with CSS.

 ## Google Chrome Developer Tools